 |Cumulative Layout Shift||5%|

-Once Lighthouse is done gathering the raw performance metrics (mostly reported in milliseconds), it converts them into a score by mapping the raw performance number into a metric score from 0 to 100 by looking where the metric value falls on the Lighthouse scoring distribution.
+Once Lighthouse is done gathering the performance metrics (mostly reported in milliseconds), it converts each raw metric value into a metric score from 0 to 100 by looking where the metric value falls on its Lighthouse scoring distribution.
 The scoring distribution is a log-normal distribution derived from the performance metrics of real website performance data on HTTP Archive.

 For example, Largest Contentful Paint (LCP) measures when a user perceives that the largest content of a page is visible.
 The metric value for LCP represents the time duration between the user initiating the page load and the page rendering its primary content.
 Based on real website data, top-performing sites render LCP in about 1,220ms, so that metric value is mapped to a score of 99.

 Going a bit deeper, the Lighthouse scoring curve model uses HTTPArchive data to determine two control points that then set the shape of a log-normal curve.
-The 25th percentile of HTTPArchive data becomes a score of 50 (the median control point), and the 5th percentile becomes a score of 95-ish (the PODR - point of diminishing returns control point).
+The 25th percentile of HTTPArchive data becomes a score of 50 (the median control point), and the 8th percentile becomes a score of 90 (the good/green control point).
+While exploring the scoring curve plot below, note that between 0.50 and 0.92, there's a near-linear relationship between metric value and score.
+Around a score of 0.96 is the "point of diminishing returns" as above it, the curve pulls away, requiring increasingly more metric improvement to improve an already high score.

 The metrics scores and the perf score are colored according to these ranges: